 Some of these types of producers become specialized.
 For instance, tour producers work for a specific entertainment tour.
-Theatre production, of course, is based around specific theatre or live performance.
+Theatre production, of course, is based around specific theatre or live performances.

 Why Do Producers Get Mistaken for Other Roles in the Music Industry?

-These types of producers, often called not only beat makers, but bedroom producers, became popular with the boom of EDM (electronic dance music).
-These small time producers often get picked up by the industry if they have success on their own.
+These types of producers often called not only beatmakers but bedroom producers – became popular with the boom of EDM (electronic dance music).
+These small-time producers are getting BIG TIME with the advent of social media growth and often get picked up by the industry if they have success on their own.
 They got the name “bedroom producers” because most started making music in their own home studio with the basics.
 Sometimes, right in their own bedrooms.
 These producers usually begin by taking a tutorial, having a good computer with production applications they like, and just – making music.

 Finneas O’Connell for instance (known professionally as FINNEAS) fits this profile.
 He produced his own music as well as his sister’s music to great success.
 Both of their careers began with his digital workstation in their family home.
 He and his sister, Billie Eilish actually recorded some of their earlier work in his bedroom!

-Most industry music producers are of the opinion that beat makers and musicians might be considered a producer on a specific project, but are only a true music producer if they are handling many more things outside of creating the music.
+Most industry music producers are of the opinion that beatmakers and musicians might be considered a producer on a specific project but are only true music producers if they are handling many more things outside of creating the music.
 Once you are working with big budgets and larger labels, there are a lot more moving parts involved.

 Who Has What It Takes to be a Music Producer?

 A music producer’s responsibilities vary, but the overall duty is to help musicians achieve the sound that they’re striving for.
-A producer needs to be good with decision making and communication.
+A producer needs to be good with decision-making and communication.
 They need to have a flexible attitude toward work and be prepared to not just help produce a product but also market it.
-Knowledge and experience with music on both the creative and technical side of the industry is helpful.
+Knowledge and experience with music on both the creative and technical sides of the industry are helpful.